Regulatory Compliance for Electronic Communications

 How does it apply to business communications?

-Most business communication is handled electronically these days, whether through email, social media platforms, or otherwise.
-In fact, it’s estimated that 3.7 billion people worldwide use email daily, approximately half of the world’s population.
-Because of this, regulations regarding the retention of documentation and records applies to the interactions handled electronically in the workplace.
+Most business communication is now handled electronically, whether through email, social media platforms, or otherwise.
+In fact, worldwide, approximately 4 billion people use email daily, which represents almost half of the world’s population in early November 2025.
+This high volume of digital communication requires regulations regarding the retention of documentation and records to be applied to interactions handled electronically in the workplace.

-To fully meet regulatory compliance standards, all records and other pertinent data must be kept in a manner that allows for it to be recalled at any time, and quickly.
+To fully meet regulatory compliance standards, all records and other pertinent data must be retained in a manner that allows them to be recalled quickly, at any time, to support audit or reporting requirements.
 All records should be classified as immutable, original content, not replications, so that the integrity of the information within can be ensured.
-Simply put, it should be guaranteed that all the Electronically Stored Information (ESI) from an organization contains only original records and communications, and that no user has the capability to access and compromise the stored files.
+Simply put, it should be guaranteed that all the Electronically Stored Information (ESI) from an organization contains only original records and communications, and that no user can access and compromise the stored files, maintaining security and accountability.

 What are electronic communications?

-The term electronic communication refers to email, instant messages, text messages, social media correspondences, and any other interaction between two or more parties requiring an electronic device.
-The data contained within the messages must have been communicated through the use of a personal device, such as a personal computer, a smartphone, etc., meaning any message sent or received in this matter is considered official record.
+The term electronic communication refers to email, instant messages, text messages, social media correspondences, and any other interaction that uses an electronic device and is conducted between two or more parties.
+The data contained within the messages must have been communicated through the use of a personal device, such as a personal computer, a smartphone, etc., meaning any message sent or received in this matter is considered an official record, subject to compliance requirements and governing regulations.

 What should be covered for compliance regarding electronic communications?

-In order to be considered in full compliance with regulatory standards in today’s world, organizations that communicate in any way (internally or externally) must have a system in place to capture any and all emails sent and received using the email system.
-This can be effectively put in to place with the use of an external archiving system dedicated to preserving business communications.
+To be considered in full compliance with current regulatory standards, organizations that communicate in any way —internally or externally — must have a system in place to capture all emails sent and received using the email system.
+This can be effectively implemented with an external archiving solution dedicated to preserving business communications, in support of compliance frameworks and risk management strategies.

-Email archiving is the process of preserving and making searchable all email to and from an individual, with no user choice as to what is saved and what is discarded.
+Email archiving is the process of preserving and making searchable all emails to and from an individual, with no user choice as to what is saved and what is discarded — ensuring policy consistency and preventing record tampering.

 Engaging the customer is a vital part of business, and more and more companies are using social media to reach their consumers in a direct and personal way.
 While there are key advantages to using social media, like generating low-cost leads, receiving important feedback from your audience, and reaching potential customers, there are also pitfalls when your social media compliance is an afterthought.
-Like other communications, social media is subject to the same rules that protect consumers against fraudulent advertising and claims, and the preservation of these communications should also be considered an absolutely necessary practice.
-Here is a brief list of regulatory authorities which impose rigorous guidelines for social media activity in all businesses:
+Like other communications, social media is subject to the same regulations that protect consumers against fraudulent advertising and claims, and the preservation of these communications should also be considered a necessary practice for regulatory compliance.
+Here is a brief list of regulatory bodies that impose rigorous guidelines for social media activity in all businesses:

 When it comes to social media, it’s not surprising that regulated industries and governmental agencies face more challenges.
 Some of the pitfalls facing regulated businesses are due to a lack of documentation and supervision, as well as mandated content requirements.
-These businesses generally have strict directives when it comes to record-keeping, supervision, suitable language and content while government agencies must comply with open records requirements.
+These businesses generally have strict policies regarding record-keeping, supervision, suitable language, and content, while government agencies must comply with open records requirements.

-Regulated businesses need to routinely monitor the content in all social media posts and be prepared for audits by one or several agencies.
-In the case of the financial industry, which sees the most incidents of social media compliance issues, businesses are required to maintain all posts for three years by FINRA, SEC, FTC, and others.
-Additionally, content must be reviewed and approved by a principal in the business and the content of each post must adhere to industry standards.
+Regulated businesses should routinely monitor the content in all social media posts and be prepared for audits by one or several regulators.
+For the financial industry — which experiences the most incidents of social media compliance issues — businesses are required to maintain all posts for three years by FINRA, SEC, FTC, and others.
+Additionally, content must be reviewed and approved by a principal in the business, and the content of each post must adhere to industry standards and the organization’s internal policies.

-By implementing an archiving solution, you will be audit ready while complying with industry regulations.
-All social media posts will be automatically archived daily and securely stored, guaranteed to meet data integrity and authenticity requirements set forth by the Federal Rules of Civil Procedure (FRCP).
+By implementing an archiving solution, you will be audit-ready while complying with industry regulations.
+All social media posts will be automatically archived daily and securely stored to meet data integrity and authenticity requirements set forth by the Federal Rules of Civil Procedure (FRCP).

-A social media archiver is not for surveillance of personal accounts of your employees and all that they do in and out of work, rather it is assurance that accounts associated with your business are acting appropriately.
+A social media archiver is not for surveillance of personal accounts of your employees and all that they do in and out of work; rather, it is assurance that accounts associated with your business are acting appropriately and in alignment with your compliance program.

 What happens if you aren’t compliant?

-It is possible that some administrations lack the basic understanding of what their regulatory obligations for retention encompass.
-If a federal court orders electronically stored information related to any of the federal laws listed above and you are not able to produce them, there can be dramatic consequences, which can be crippling to organizational reputation and individual careers alike.
-The potential outcomes for non-compliance are numerous, and devastating:
+Some administrations may lack the basic understanding of what their regulatory compliance obligations for retention encompass.
+If a federal court orders electronically stored information related to any of the applicable laws listed above, and you are not able to produce it, there can be dramatic consequences.
+These can be crippling to organizational reputation and individual careers alike.
+The potential outcomes for non-compliance are numerous and devastating:

-Audits are a part of nearly every business organization, no matter what department they involve.
-Communications within and outside a company are always subject to being part of an audit, making the retention of the information found in these messages something which needs to be kept and stored in the inevitable event of an audit.
+Audits are a part of nearly every business organization, for all departments.
+Communications, internal and external to a company, are subject to audit.
+The inevitability of an audit necessitates that the information found in these messages must be retained and stored in alignment with compliance requirements.

-In the event of any Open Records requests, litigations, or other legal issues, an inability to find information promptly is extremely difficult to manage.
-Without the ability to search on a detailed level across all desired mailboxes at one time, an organization can’t meet compliance standards for promptness of disclosure.
+In the event of any Open Records requests, litigation, or other legal issues, the inability to find information promptly is extremely difficult to manage.
+Without the ability to search on a detailed level across all desired mailboxes simultaneously, an organization can’t meet compliance standards for prompt disclosure.

 Lawsuits

-The retention and preservation of this ESI is increasingly important, because any information contained within electronic communications is considered official record in a court of law.
-Because of that, it is potentially subject to use as evidence in lawsuits or litigation which are levied upon the organization.
+The retention and preservation of this ESI is increasingly important because any information contained within electronic communications is considered an official record in a court of law.
+Therefore, it is subject to being used as evidence in lawsuits or litigation that may be levied against the organization, increasing risk management exposure.

 Fines

-As penalties for infractions, most organizations face significant fines.
+As penalties for compliance violations, most organizations face significant fines.
 Fines resulting from non-compliance sanctions can total in the billions of dollars, depending on the size of the organizations involved and the scope of the infractions.
-Whether handled on a personal level or through the organization itself, these can cause irreparable damages to financial stability of those involved.
-The harm caused by fines like that can be insurmountable, and has in the past proven to be the downfall of several corporations.
+These can cause irreparable damage to financial stability and corporate integrity.

-There also exists the possibility that the penalties for non-compliance include even more serious sanctions.
-Often coupled with fines, several cases have resulted in jail sentences, sometimes of more than 10 years.
+There is also the possibility that penalties for non-compliance include jail sentences, sometimes more than 10 years, especially when federal agencies determine there was intent or negligence.

-The damage caused to a company’s reputation within their business community can be equally as detrimental as the damages caused by financial penalties.
+The damage caused to a company’s reputation within its business community can be equally as detrimental as the damage caused by financial penalties.
 In some cases, it can cause the relationships held between individuals and organizations to deteriorate to an irreversible point, and has, in extreme cases, been the downfall of organizations.

 Who enforces regulatory compliance?

 What most organizations fail to realize is that they must be compliant with every industry’s standards, not simply within their primary industry.
-The tendency most people have is to inadvertently neglect the standards which may apply to them in other sectors of business, and how that crossover would affect the way they catalog their business procedures.
-For example, an organization which is contracted to work for a governmental entity must meet all the regulation standards which apply to the government in addition to the regulations laid down by their primary industry.
+The tendency most people have is to inadvertently neglect the standards that may apply to them in other sectors of business, and how that crossover would affect the way they catalog their business procedures.
+For example, an organization that is contracted to work for a governmental entity must meet all the regulatory standards that apply to the government in addition to the regulations laid down by its primary industry.

-The following groups are tasked with monitoring their respective areas of business operations and have separate specific regulations which they enforce:
+The following groups are tasked with monitoring their respective areas of business operations and have separate specific regulations that they enforce:

 Federal Rules of Civil Procedure

-The Federal Rules of Civil Procedure governs the collection of electronically stored documents, including email as evidence in civil suits.
+The Federal Rules of Civil Procedure govern the collection of electronically stored documents, including email, as evidence in civil suits.
 They specifically stipulate that all organizations, “…manage their data in such a way that this data can be produced in a timely and concise manner when necessary, such as during legal discovery proceedings.”

 An effective email archiving system eliminates the risk of litigation if your company needs to produce email documents for a civil suit.
 Implementing email archiving allows you to quickly retain any data that is stored in the system, meeting all FRCP legal requirements.